fangohr/oommf/README.rst

 5. commit all of the retrieved (and newly created ``zip`` and ``log``) files to this repository

-4. make a new release for this repository (for example using Github GUI)
+6. make a new release for this repository (for example using Github GUI)

-5. if desired, push a new docker image to docker hub (see `docker/Makefile <docker/Makefile>`__)
+7. if desired, push a new docker image to docker hub (see `docker/Makefile
+   <docker/Makefile>`__).
+Note that the current `docker/Dockerfile
+   <docker/Dockerfile>`__ uses the OOMMF version on the master branch of this
+   repository: if a new OOMMF version is added through a pull request, this needs to be merged before the Dockerhub image is built.

-6. if desired, update other packaging systems providing OOMMF (for example `conda-forge <https://github.com/conda-forge/oommf-feedstock>`__, `spack <http://github.com/fangohr/oommf-in-spack>`__)
+8. if desired, update other packaging systems providing OOMMF (for example `conda-forge <https://github.com/conda-forge/oommf-feedstock>`__, `spack <http://github.com/fangohr/oommf-in-spack>`__)